A work in progress

 Finally, if any of protection tripped and shutdown LM5041B (via ULVO pin), a red colored LED and open-collector output (nFAULT) will indicate fault condition and external control circuit (i.e. MCU and/or post-regulator) could be notified that something is happened.
 The nFAULT output is galvanically isolated (OK2).

-Schematic diagram of the CF_DIC secondary side is shown on Fig. 17 That include synchronous rectifier, output capacitors and LC filtering, negative feedback loop (NFB), tracker and active duty cycle limiter.
+Schematic diagram of the CF_DIC secondary side is shown on Fig. 17 That include synchronous rectifier, output capacitors and LC filtering, negative feedback loop (NFB) and tracker.

 Synchronous rectifier (SR)